DanielaFCruz/HackerRank/codigo-fonte/list-comprehensions/instruction.md

 - iterable: It is the sequence of elements that you will traverse.
 - condition (optional): This is a conditional expression that determines whether the item will be included in a new list or not.

-I've created a new list [new_list] to store all combinations of i, j and k at intervals (![[Pasted image 20231231081640.png]]), where the sum of these items is not equal to n.
+I've created a new list [new_list] to store all combinations of i, j and k at intervals, where the sum of these items is not equal to n.

 # Without the List Comprehensions: